Skip to Main Content

 Archival

-Other primary source documents are reproduced in reprints or printed compilations or in microforms discoverable in DiscoverE using the Catalog tab.
-See also this list of microforms in this guide.
+Other primary source documents are reproduced in reprints or printed compilations or in microforms discoverable in Library Search using the Catalog tab.
 These reproductions and compilations usually will bear the Library of Congress subject sub-heading "sources" in most western research library catalog records.
-For example, take a look at the results of adding the subject search for "sources" to a keyword search for "India" in DiscoverE

 Dissertations and theses